 How to adopt a baby in Florida

 This is a question we hear asked every single day.
 Simply put, it’s a process.
 If you are an upstanding citizen, with love to give, and the ability to provide a loving home you can adopt.
-Of course, like anything worth having, adoption does comes with a price tag, but it’s doable for most people.
+Of course, like anything worth having, adoption does come with a price tag, but it’s doable for most people.
 We hope the three steps below on how to adopt a baby in Florida will help you.

 Step one – Explore and Formulate your Individualized Adoption Plan

-The first step in the adoption process is to explore your motivation for considering adoption, and your expectations.
+The first step in the adoption process is to explore your motivation for considering adoption and your expectations.
 What type of adoption is right for your family?
-Do you want a closed adoption, or would you feel comfortable with an open or semi open adoption?
+Do you want a closed adoption, or would you feel comfortable with an open or semi-open adoption?
 Is the race of the baby important?
 Do you feel comfortable and equipped to adopt a child with special needs?
 If you are in a committed relationship, are both partners on the same page and ready to move to the next step?
 If you plan on being a single parent, do you have good support systems?
 Every family’s situation is unique, which is why we offer individualized informational sessions with an experienced adoption specialist.
-The adoption specialist, will help you initially by providing information (free of charge), and when you are ready to make the commitment she will sit down with you to formalize your individual adoption plan.
+The adoption specialist will help you initially by providing information (free of charge), and when you are ready to make the commitment she will sit down with you to formalize your individual adoption plan.

 Step Two – Adoption Budget